<h1>Social Equity in Planning</h1> <h1>Social Equity in Planning</h1>

 As we plan San Diego’s future regional transportation system, we believe it must meet the needs of every single person in our community.
 Everyone must receive the benefits of a more efficient transportation system, regardless of age, race, color, national origin, income, or physical ability.
 That’s why social equity is one of the most important principles guiding SANDAG in creating the 2021 Regional Plan, the critical blueprint for transportation and regional planning through 2050.

 With that philosophy as our foundation, we’ve actively engaged underserved communities as part of our public involvement program to make sure they are included in the decision-making process every step along the way.
 We’ve partnered with 12 community-based organizations or community collaboratives to help us engage with underserved populations around the region to help us identify issues and listen to their concerns.
-These community partners are selected by SANDAG through a competitive Request for Proposals process and have representatives on the SANDAG Social Equity Working Group.
+These community partners are selected by SANDAG through a competitive request for proposals process and have representatives on the SANDAG Social Equity Working Group.

 Our community partners include: